 If the College closes due to inclement weather or other emergency, text messages are sent first.
-Students can register to receive emergency text notifications by texting CCCST to 64600.
-After text messages are sent, an announcement will be posted on the College's website (www.corning-cc.edu), social media channels, and released to local radio and television stations.
+Emergency text notifications are sent to the cell phone number students have included in the "Cell Phone" field of the student information system (MyBanner).
+After text messages are sent, an announcement will be posted on the College's website (www.corning-cc.edu) and social media channels.